gluster/gdeploy/README.md

 Tool to set-up and deploy glusterfs using ansible over multiple hosts

-gluster-deploy can be used to set-up the backend, create a glusterfs volume and mount it to a client over n-number of clients from an ansible installed machine.
+gluster-deploy can be used to set-up the back-end, create a glusterfs volume and mount it to a client over n-number of clients from an ansible installed machine.
 The framework takes the configurations for this from a configuration file to be defined by the user.